 Research Design Definition

-Several important research design definitions are observed, they are as follows –
+Several important research plan or design definitions are observed, they are as follows –

 According to F. N. Kerlinger – “Research design is the plan, structure, and strategy of investigation conceived so as to obtain answers to research questions and to control variance.”